softchris/golang-book/01-basics/03-if-and-else/README.md

-# Go from the beginning - flow control
+# Flow control

-##  Pre-Lecture Quiz

-TODO
+In this chapter, we're looking to learn about constructs `if` and `else` to control the flow of your application.

 ## Introduction

 This chapter will cover:

-- Working with boolean logic.
+- Working with Boolean logic.
-- Create boolean data.
+- Create Boolean data.
 - Use constructs like `if`, `else if` and `else`.

-## Flow control
+## What is flow control

-Using boolean logic in your program is about creating different execution paths through your code?
+Using Boolean logic in your program is about creating different execution paths through your code?

 > What does that mean?